gruvector/inventory-sys/README.md

    password:123
    please reset password after you login . later password requirements will be added to  password logins but not currently in system

-  if u get issues with url rewriting or problems with paths go to http://book.cakephp.org/2.0/en/installation/url-rewriting.html for further help
+  If u get issues with url rewriting or problems with paths go to http://book.cakephp.org/2.0/en/installation/url-rewriting.html for further help